bmolnar91/workbook/module_oop.md

 WIP

-The comparison is made between Array and List<T> since ArrayList is more or less deprecated.
+The comparison is made between `Array` and `List<T>` since `ArrayList` is more or less deprecated.

 Namespace:

-- Arrays belong to System.Array
+- Arrays belong to `System.Array`
-- Lists belong to System.Collections.Generic.List
+- Lists belong to `System.Collections.Generic.List`
-- (ArrayLists belong to System.Collections)
+- (`ArrayLists` belong to `System.Collections`)

 Memory:

 - Arrays have fixed size
 - Lists can increase or decrease size dynamically

-If you know the data is fixed length, and you want to micro-optimise for some very specific reason (after benchmarking), then an array may be useful.
+If you know the data is fixed length, and you want to micro-optimise for some very specific reason (after benchmarking), then an `Array` may be useful.
-Otherwise use a List<T> in almost all other cases.
+Otherwise use a `List<T>` in almost all other cases.

 #### How is the using() pattern useful?
 What is IDisposable?
 How does it support deterministic finalization?